Skip to content

 Complete the following steps:

-- For Region, select the Region where you created your web ACL.
+2. For Region, choose the AWS region where you created your protection pack.

 For Match Type, select Exactly matches string.